Division of Fish and Wildlife

 Staff are located throughout the state in Regional Offices, Program Headquarter Offices and Field Stations (labs and hatcheries).

 DEC consists of nine regional headquarters and suboffices, which are located in local areas across the state.
-If you need information that relates to fish, wildlife, habitat and marine resources issues in your local area, please contact our regional staff.
+If you need information that relates to fish, wildlife, or habitat issues in your local area, please contact our regional staff.

 Each of our Bureaus also provides special services.
 Field Stations located across the state help deliver these services to you.
 These facilities include Hale Creek Field Station, Rome Field Station, fish hatcheries and others.
 The Bureau of Fish & Wildlife Services attends to both resident and non-resident customer needs and includes the Sportsman Education program, Becoming an Outdoors-Woman program, Sporting License Sales, and Special Licenses and Permits.

-Program Headquarters house the Division's administrative staff and the offices of the Bureaus of Fish & Wildlife Services, Fisheries, Habitat, Marine Resources, and Wildlife.
-These offices are located in Albany, except for the Bureau of Marine Resources headquarters, which are located on Long Island, closer to the public and resource they serve.
+Program Headquarters house the Division's administrative staff and the offices of the Bureaus of Fish & Wildlife Services, Fisheries, Habitat, and Wildlife.
+These offices are located in downtown Albany.
 Headquarters staff coordinate implementation of the Division's program, and provide support to the Regions.